Experience-Digital-MS/eBusinessCard/README.md

 # Contactless Business Card

 **About Us:** Experience Digital, Microsoft Business Solution is a start up firm providing all services around Microsoft Business Applications.
 All our team members are active in the community and contribute regularly.
+We are a Gold Microsoft Partner in Application Development category.

 **Request:** Please **follow our LinkedIn page** as a token of appreciation https://www.linkedin.com/company/experiencedigitalms